Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Related Work

-A version of our setting with long-lived agents and no principal to coordinate them has been studied in \citep{Bolton-econometrica99,Keller-econometrica05} under the name \emph{strategic experimentation}.
-A vast literature on \emph{learning in games} \citep{FLbook} posits reasonable learning dynamics for the agents, as a proxy for their strategic behavior, and studies convergence to a given solution concept (e.g., an equilibrium).
+Bayesian Exploration is closely related to \emph{information design} and \emph{social learning}, two prominent subareas of theoretical economics.
+Information design studies the design of information disclosure policies and incentives therein \citep[see surveys][]{BergemannMorris-survey19,Kamenica-survey19,Dughmi-stoc16}.
+In particular, a single round of Bayesian Exploration is a version of the Bayesian Persuasion game \citep{Kamenica-aer11} with multiple agents, where the signal observed by the principal is correlated with the unknown ``state".
+Our notion of BIC is a version of Bayes Correlated Equilibrium \citep{BM-econometrica13}.
+Social learning studies self-interested agents that interact and learn over time in a shared environment.
+A version of our setting with long-lived agents and no principal to coordinate them has been studied since \citet{Bolton-econometrica99}, see \citet{Horner-survey16} for a survey.
+A vast literature on \emph{learning in games} \citep{FLbook} posits reasonable learning dynamics for the agents, as a proxy for their strategic behavior, and studies convergence to a given solution concept.
+A long line of work on \emph{sequential social learning} posits that agents receive private signals and observe previous agents' actions before choosing their own, see \citet{Golub-survey16} for a survey.